karrywong/karrywong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am currently a Visiting Researcher with focus on 3D Mapping at Meta Reality Labs.

 Background and Core Proficiencies
 ======
-Versatile and collaborative software engineer utilizing 3 years in tech and research to deliver impactful algorithm and data structure solutions in 3D geometry and computer vision.
-Applied math PhD, avid coder, and multilingual professional in software engineering and data science.
+Versatile and collaborative software engineer utilizing 3 years in tech and research to deliver impactful algorithm and data structure solutions in 3D geometry and computer vision used in Augmented Reality and Virtual Reality (AR/VR).
+Applied math PhD, avid coder, and multilingual professional in software engineering.
 Highlights:
-1. Strong background in 2D/3D geometry modeling and computational geometry.
+1. Strong background in 2D/3D geometry modeling and computational geometry; software engineering experience in AR/VR at Meta Reality Labs
 2. Programming Languages: Python, C++, MATLAB, SQL (basic)
 3. Strong understanding of algorithms & data structure with intensive training <https://leetcode.com/karrywong/>.
 4. Languages: English, German, Mandarin (fluent), Cantonese (native), and Hebrew (conversational)